-1.4.
 Different methods of preparing food

 Preparing food is an extremely important art and essential for life.
 There are many ways of preparing food.
-For cooking rice, rice is boiled.
-For making idly, rice rawa is mixed with grinder dal and fermented, then it is steamed.
+Rice is boiled but idly is not made in the same manner.
+(For making idly, rice and dal are fermented, followed by steaming.)
 Potato chips are fried in oil.

-Some methods of cooking food are given in Table 5.
+Some processes have been mentioned in Table 5.
 Fill in the food items.
-Write down the food items cooked in the given methods.

-Table 5 - Methods involved in making food
+Table 5 - Processes involved in making food